msotomorras/cloud-pareidolias/README.md

 # Project

-This project uses computer vision, keras and tensorflow to find pareidolias in clouds, create an image of the imagined shape, and letting us know via twitter.
+This project uses `OpenCV` , `tensorflow` and `keras` to find pareidolias in clouds, create an image of the imagined shape, and letting us know via twitter.

 ## Overview